 Electrical malfunctions are a leading cause of house fires – over 50,000 a year – but the majority of these fires are preventable.
-Inadequate or faulty wiring are the most common culprits, but they often go unnoticed because homeowners don’t recognize the symptoms.
+Inadequate or faulty wiring is the most common culprit, but they often go unnoticed because homeowners don’t recognize the symptoms.

 - Too many extension cords – Aside from creating a messy tripping hazard, there’s a reason electrical wires are kept in the walls: a protected wiring system suffers less wear and tear.
 Exposed cords can get pinched, kinked, or shorted out, leading to tripped breakers, damaged outlets, or even a fire.
 Extension cords should be used briefly and sparingly, such as for the holidays or other short-term uses.
 If you find yourself consistently needing more outlets, Farryn Electric can install them for you.

 - Funny odors – A new appliance may produce an odd odor the first few times it’s used, but it you notice an unusual smell coming from an outlet, turn off and unplug anything connected to it immediately.
 Don’t use the outlet again until you’ve had it inspected by a qualified electrician.
 If your fuse box or breaker panel smells funny, call your Farryn Electric right away.

 - Hot outlets or switch plates – Even if you are using a heat-producing appliance (such as a space heater), its outlet should never become hot.
 A switch plate may be slightly warm, but if it is too hot to touch, remove any plugs.
 If it remains hot without anything plugged in, the outlet may be wired incorrectly.
 Consult your electrician, who may advise you to shut off the breaker for that outlet until your system can be serviced.